Herpes Simplex Infections (Non-Genital) (cont.)

 The diagnosis of herpes (cold sores) is usually based solely on the appearance of the lesions.
 Less commonly, viral culture or polymerase chain reaction (PCR) tests are used to help in the diagnosis of herpes infection.

 Swabbing the blister in an attempt to culture the virus in the lab is only productive in the first 48 hours and before the blister has crusted over.
-If lesions resolve, then cultures are of no help, because there's nothing to culture.
+If lesions resolve, then cultures are of no help, because there's nothing left to culture.
 Culture results take a minimum of three to five days.

 PCR testing detects herpes DNA, but it is not as readily available as culture.
 PCR is done on clinical specimens obtained from swabs of active lesions as described above.